MarkMData/ML_classification_project/README.md

 ![Figure 2](https://github.com/MarkMData/ML_classification_project/blob/main/images/pairsplot.jpeg)
 ***Figure 2.
 Relationships between predictor variables with drug use as a class (0 = never used, 1 = has used).***
 <br>
 From the boxplots and scatter plots it appeared that the Ethicity variable was comprised of very few unique values.
 To identify if the Ethnicity (or any other variables) had a near zero variance the percentage of unique values and the frequency ratio of the most prevelant to the second most prevelant value for each variable was calculated (using the caret package), with cut offs of 10% for the unique values and 20:1 for the frequency ratio, as recommended by Kuhn & Johnson (2013).
-The only variable to meet both criteria was the Ethicity variable with a frequecy ratio of 30.44 and only 2.33% unique values, and was excluded from all the models.
+The only variable to meet both criteria was the Ethicity variable with a frequecy ratio of 30.44 and only 2.33% unique values.
+As the variable Ethnicity had near zero variance, and contained an extreme outlier, it was excluded from all the models.
 As some of the classification methods such as k-nearest neighbours are sensitive to differences in scale of the variables, the training, validation and test dataset were centered and scaled using the mean and standard deviation from the training data before being used in modelling, and this was also done using the caret package.
 <br>

 ## Method and Results